srlee717421-maker/ParrMotion/README.md

 📂 Portable Suite Structure (Important)
 ParrMotion is a portable, no-installation utility.
-However, to ensure high-definition video processing and format merging, the executable requires its core engine components to be in the same folder.
+To ensure high-definition video processing and playback verification, the following components should be kept in the same folder:

-Your local folder should contain these three essential files to function correctly:

 ParrMotion.exe — The primary user interface and logic controller.

-ffmpeg.exe — The core engine used for merging high-quality video and audio streams.
+ffmpeg.exe — (Essential) The core engine used for merging high-quality video and audio streams.

-ffprobe.exe — The analysis tool used to detect media information and resolutions.
+ffprobe.exe — (Essential) The analysis tool used to detect media metadata and resolutions.

-Note: If ffmpeg.exe is missing, the application will still download raw files but will fail to combine them into a single playable video.
-Always run the program from a folder containing all three components.
+ffplay.exe — (Optional) A lightweight media player used by the engine for technical stream verification.

+Note: While ffplay.exe is not strictly required for the core download/merge process, keeping all four files together ensures maximum compatibility with all yt-dlp backend features.

 🚀 ParrMotion Downloader v1.0.0
 ParrMotion is a minimalist, high-performance web media acquisition utility.
 Built for speed and reliability, it provides a seamless interface for downloading high-fidelity video and audio from thousands of platforms globally.